 The professional tips below will help to prevent fires and injuries related to household appliances.
 Even still, hazards might still occur.
-In the event an appliance has issues or starts to malfunction and becomes a danger, call a professional appliance repair company in Madison.
+In the event an appliance has issues or starts to malfunction and becomes a danger, call a Madison appliance repair service to fix the appliance issue.
 Certified repairmen will know how to safely fix the problem without further damage or injury to a household appliance.

 Install GFCI Outlets in Wet Locations

 Laundry rooms, kitchens, entry ways, bathrooms, basements, outdoor areas and garages are susceptible to possible dampness or water.
 Of course, electricity and moisture do not mix, so power cords should always be plugged into ground-fault circuit interrupters (GFCIs).

 This special type of outlet can prevent electrocution by tripping the circuit if any interruptions in power occur.

 If you do not currently have GFCI outlets in wet rooms around your home, it is time to install them or call an electrician in Madison.
 Once that is done, for additional safety measures, follow the warnings of certain appliance manuals that indicate a home appliance is not designed for outdoor use.

 Cords, Outlets & Electronics Away From Damp Areas